How do I maintain three blogs and still have time to write books?

-But without my little toolbox of online tools for writing and blogging, I would be struggling to keep up.
+But without my toolbox of pro tools for writing and blogging, I would be struggling to keep up.

 There are so many vital elements to consider when you are writing online and it is often difficult to keep them all in mind.